24/7 Support Line - Call Now

 Overview

 Seacoast Mental Health Center is a mental health treatment center for people seeking treatment near Rockingham County.
-As part of their treatment modalities for recovery, Seacoast Mental Health Center provides individual psychotherapy during treatment.
+As part of their treatment modalities for recovery, Seacoast Mental Health Center provides individual psychotherapy, couples/family therapy, and cognitive behavioral therapy during treatment.
 Seacoast Mental Health Center is located in Portsmouth, New Hampshire, accepting cash or self-payment for treatment.

 Seacoast Mental Health Center at a Glance